Open Roberta: Artificial neural networks

 Since August 2022, the Open Roberta Lab offers the functionality to program artificial neural networks.
 With this integration, the topic "Artificial Intelligence" was integrated into the Open Roberta Lab.
 This is done along the framework curriculum for computer science in North Rhine-Westphalia.
 The project is funded by the Ministry for School and Education of North Rhine-Westphalia.
 The graphical integration enables a low-threshold access.
 The feature makes AI algorithms intuitively experienceable and understandable through graphical programming.
 The goal is for students from grades 5 and 6 to understand what an artificial neural network is and how it works.
 They also learn to program themselves, for example to enable a robot to move independently in its environment.

 The structure and functioning of simple neural networks can be understood step by step.
 The networks programmed by the students can be tested directly in the 2D simulation provided in the Open Roberta Lab, so that the children receive immediate feedback.
 Once the basics are understood, students can train the artificial neural network.
 A robot can thus be "taught" to avoid obstacles, as vacuum cleaner robots do, for example.

 Open Roberta Simulator

 Since version beta 1.3.0 the Open Roberta Lab also offers a simulation environment.
 This is a simulation of a two-dimensional robot model equipped with two wheels (differential drive).
 To program the simulated robot also the programming language NEPO may be used.
 The simulated 2D model includes the simulation of an ultrasonic sensor, a touch sensor, a color sensor and the display of an LED.
 In addition, different environments can be chosen.
-Since version beta 1.4.0 NEPO blocks can used without any changes for the 2D-Simulation and the real robot.
+Since version beta 1.4.0 NEPO blocks can be used without any changes for the 2D-Simulation and the real robot.